Seneca Waterways Council

 Seneca Waterways Council (SWC) is a local council of the Boy Scouts of America that serves youth in Ontario, Wayne, Seneca, Yates, and Monroe Counties in Western New York.
 The current Council President is Ted Orr.
 The current Council Scout Executive is Stephen Hoitt.

+As of May 25, 2021, the council has seven districts.

 History

 In 1917 the Brockport Council was formed, closing in 1918.

 In 1917 the Ontario County Council (#391) was formed, changing its name to the Finger Lakes Council (#391) in 1924.

 The Rochester Council (#397) was granted a charter on February 13, 1913.
 The council expanded to include Monroe, Orleans and Wayne counties, and in 1926 the name was changed to the Rochester Area Council (#397) to reflect the growth.
 In December 1932, Monroe and Orleans counties split off to become the Red Jacket Council (#363).